-WEA, in particular, may be of interest for alerting authorities that wish to access the capability to send geographically targeted alerts directly to their constituents via wireless cell broadcast.
-Through a partnership between the Federal Communications Commission (FCC), FEMA, and commercial mobile service providers, alerting authorities will be able to send Wireless Emergency Alerts, even when cellular networks are overloaded and no longer support person-to-person calls, text, or emails.
-Commercial mobile service providers will sell WEA capable phones with the service already opted-in so that the public does not need to sign up to receive the alerts.
-Wireless Emergency Alerts do not trigger charges for the alerting authority sending the message nor the individual receiving it.
+WEAs, in particular, generate tremendous interest among alerting authorities that wish to send geographically targeted alerts via wireless cell broadcasts.
+Through a partnership between the Federal Communications Commission, FEMA and commercial mobile service providers, alerting authorities are able to send WEAs -- even when cellular networks are overloaded and can no longer support person-to-person calls, texts, or emails.
+Many commercial mobile service providers sell WEA-capable phones with the service already opted-in so that the public does not need to sign up to receive the alerts.
+WEAs do not incur charges for the alerting authority sending the message or the individual receiving the WEA.

 IPAWS also enables the interoperable exchange of messages between government organizations to enhance situational awareness and collaboration.
-Government organizations are free to choose incident management software that best fits their needs.
-Organizations using different software can exchange messages as long as each system is compatible with IPAWS and each organization has established an IPAWS account.
+Government organizations choose incident management software that best fits their needs and can exchange messages with other IPAWS alerting authorities, as long as each software system is compatible with IPAWS, and each organization has established an IPAWS account.

-Public officials are granted the authority to alert the public of emergency situations through federal, state, and local laws.
-Specific authorities may be designated in state Emergency Alert System, America's Missing: Broadcasting Emergency Response (AMBER) Alert, or other emergency operations plans.
+Federal, state, tribal, and local laws determine which public safety officials are granted the authority to alert the public of emergency situations.
+Specific authorities may be designated in a state’s emergency communications plans, such as the state’s Emergency Alert System plan and America's Missing: Broadcasting Emergency Response (AMBER) Alert plan.
 Generally, eligible organizations are:

 - Federal Agencies